 7. Except as otherwise provided, all submittals and payments required by this Order shall be sent to: Department of Environmental Protection, [District Address], Attention: [FDEP Contact Name], or electronically to: [FDEP Contact Email].
 All submittals shall include the notations “OGC No. XX-XXXX” and “Facility No.”

-8. Respondent agrees to pay the Department stipulated penalties in the amount of $500.00 per day, per violation, for each and every day the Respondent fails to timely comply with any of the requirements of this Order .
+8. Respondent agrees to pay the Department stipulated penalties in the amount of $500.00 per day, per violation, for each and every day the Respondent fails to timely comply with paragraphs ___xxxxx of this Order .
 Respondent agrees to pay the Department stipulated penalties in the amount of $6,000.00 for any failure to install, implement, or maintain its Best Management Practices contained within its approved SWPPP at the project site.
 Respondent also agrees to pay the Department stipulated penalties for each and every turbidity violation that occurs after the effective date of this Order in accordance with the following schedule: